GabeOchieng/EbolaML-1/README.txt

 Population Selection

-For the population selection part, as we generated the data randomly for the locations and entry data, any plot or result will be of little help.
+For the population selection part, as we generated the data randomly for the locations and dates, any plot or result will be of little help.
 We just implemented it as proof of concept.
 In the presence of real data, they can be studied from various perspectives and can help health mangers to work accordingly.
 For example, it would be of interest to do a feature ranking study as we have done in our project to compare the most relevent symptoms for different locations or periods of time.
-In order to avoid the overfitting caused by adding some new features for population selection, once the filtering/selction was done, we removed all those features related to location and entry data.
+In order to avoid the overfitting caused by adding the binary features (added for categorical location feature) for population selection, once the filtering/selection was done, we removed all features (binary features created for location, the categorical location feature and entry-date and end-date features) related to location or dates.

 3.3